Saarathi2890/Ai_Based_Chatbot_Museum/README.md

 # Ai_Based_Chatbot_Museum
-It is an chatbot for the qureys about the museums in the country throught the api fetch method
+It is an chatbot for the qureys about the museums in the world throught the api fetch method